morgen-peschke/trans-factsheet/README.md

     * **BIG** report on trans youth and transition
-    * Endorsed by the **American Academy of Pediatrics** & the **American College of Osteopathic Pediatricians** which affirms the validity of **transgender youth**, encourages **appropriate care and respect** for their transness and provides resouces on how to do so.
+    * Endorsed by the **American Academy of Pediatrics** & the **American College of Osteopathic Pediatricians** which affirms the validity of **transgender youth**, encourages **appropriate care and respect** for their transness and provides resources on how to do so.
     * Outlines TYPES OF TRANSITION: hormone blockers are the **ONLY** treatment used on adolescents and are **COMPLETELY reversible**.
     * !["Common Steps In Gender Transition"](images/common-steps-in-gender-transition.png "Common Steps In Gender Transition")
 * [Karalexi et al. 20](https://doi.org/10.1016/j.psyneuen.2020.104721)
-    * Study on the cognitive side-effects of puberty blockers
+    * Study on the cognitive side effects of puberty blockers
     * _"Current evidence **does not support an adverse impact of gender-affirming hormone therapy on cognitive performance** in birth-assigned either male or female transgender individuals"_
     * _"An enhanced effect on visuospatial ability following post-pubertal hormone therapy was shown in assigned